marellocommerce/marello-application/README.md

-Marello Enterprise Application
+Marello Unified Commerce Enterprise Application
 ==============================

-Marello Enterprise Application is the commercial version of Marello Application bundled with extended capabilities of OroPlatform Enterprise.
+Marello Unified Commerce Enterprise Application is the commercial version of Marello Application bundled with extended capabilities of OroPlatform Enterprise.
-This document contains information on how to download, install, and start using Marello Enterprise.
+This document contains information on how to download, install, and start using Marello Unified Commerce Enterprise.

 ## Requirements

-Marello Enterprise is a Symfony 2 based application with the following requirements:
+Marello Enterprise is a Symfony 3.4 based application with the following requirements:

-* PHP 7.1
+* PHP 7.1.26 or above with command line interface
 * PHP Extensions
+    * Ctype
+    * Fileinfo
-    * GD
+    * GD 2.0 and above
+    * Intl (ICU library 4.4 and above)
+    * JSON
+    * Mbstring
     * Mcrypt
-    * JSON
+    * Mysql
+    * PCRE 8.0 and above
-    * ctype
+    * SimpleXML
     * Tokenizer
-    * SimpleXML
-    * PCRE
+    * Xml
-    * ICU
+    * Zip
-* MySQL 5.1 or above
+* MySQL 5.7 or above
-* PostgreSQL 9.1 or above but lower than 10

 ## Installation instructions

-As both Symfony and Marello Enterprise use [Composer][2] to manage their dependencies, this is the recommended way to install Marello Enterprise.
+As both Symfony and Marello Enterprise use [Composer][1] to manage their dependencies, this is the recommended way to install Marello.

-- Clone Marello Enterprise application repository:
+- Clone Marello application repository:

 ```bash
 git clone -b x.y.z https://github.com/marellocommerce/marello-application-ee.git